Find a module for your robot

 .
 You can see which platforms the module supports at bottom of the module information screen before you add it.

-If the module requires you to configure specific Attributes, click the URL link in the module’s configuration pane to view the specific attribute requirements on the module’s GitHub page.
+If the component requires you to configure specific Attributes, navigate to the CONFIGURE tab and hover over the component in the machine part tree in the upper left-hand corner.
+Click on the … menu and select Go to homepage to view the specific attribute requirements on the module’s GitHub page.

-To add a modular service from the Viam registry to your robot:
+To add a modular service from the Viam registry to your machine:

 Browse the list of available service types and select the specific modular service you’d like to add.